History of South African wine

 The early history of the South African wine industry (also known as New World wine) can be traced to the founding of a supply station at the Cape of Good Hope by the Dutch East India Company.
-Jan van Riebeeck was given the task of managing the station and planting vineyards to produce wine and grapes in the Wijnberg (Wine mountain Area); that could be used to ward off scurvy for sailors continuing on their voyages along the spice route.
-In 1685, another Cape Governor, Simon van der Stel, purchased a large 750 ha estate, founding what later became the world-renowned Constantia wine estate.
-In the 19th century, South Africa fell under British rule which proved lucrative for the wine industry as South African wine flowed into the British market.
-This prosperity lasted until the 1860s when the Cobden–Chevalier Treaty signed by the Palmerston government and France reduced the preferential tariffs that benefited South African wine in favor of French wine exports.
+Jan van Riebeeck was given the task of managing the station and planting vineyards to produce wine and grapes in the Wijnberg (Wine mountain Area) that could be used to ward off scurvy for sailors continuing on their voyages along the spice route.
+In 1685, Cape Governor Simon van der Stel purchased a large 750 ha estate, founding what later became the world-renowned Constantia wine estate.
+In the 19th century South Africa fell under British rule, which proved lucrative for the wine industry as South African wine flowed into the British market.
+This prosperity lasted until the 1860s when the Cobden–Chevalier Treaty, signed by the Palmerston government and France, reduced the preferential tariffs that benefited South African wine in favor of French wine exports.

 Following the devastation from the phylloxera epidemic in the late 19th century, many vineyards were replanted with high yielding grape varieties such as Cinsaut.
 By the early 1900s there was a large glut of wine, creating a wine lake effect which led some producers to pour their unsaleable wine into local rivers and streams.
 The depressed prices caused by this out-of-balance supply and demand dynamic prompted the South African government to fund the formation of the Koöperatieve Wijnbouwers Vereniging van Zuid-Afrika Bpkt (KWV) in 1918.
 Initially started as a co-operative, the KWV soon grew in power and prominence, setting policies and prices for the entire South African wine industry.
 To deal with the wine glut the KWV restricted yields and set minimum prices, encouraging the production of brandy and fortified wines.